 Marine E: Insurgent 'was going to die anyway'

-Charges were dropped against Sam Deen - known until now as Marine E.
+Sam Deen, known until now as Marine E had the charges dropped against him.

 For information and support, visit the BBC Action Line.